A demonstrator for virtual planning and scenario analysis of invisible environmental factors with focus on noise in the city (DemoVirPEN)

 Associate professor, senior researcher, Interaction Design division, Department of Computer Science and Engineering.

-Beata Stahre Wästberg is an architect and senior researcher within the interdisciplinary field of visualization in urban planning processes, and is interested in the use of visualization as a tool...
+Beata Stahre Wästberg is associated professor and senior researcher within the interdisciplinary field of visualization in urban planning processes, and is interested in the use of visualization as a...

 - Chalmers (Site, Sweden)

 - Chalmers (Publisher, Sweden)